aaronpk/draft-parecki-oauth-global-token-revocation/draft-parecki-oauth-global-token-revocation.md

 ## Revocation Request {#revocation-request}

-The request is a POST request with an `application/json` body containing a single property `subject`, the value of which is a Security Event Token Subject Identifier as defined in "Subject Identifiers for Security Event Tokens" {{RFC9493}}.
+The request is a POST request with an `application/json` body containing a single property `sub_id`, the value of which is a Security Event Token Subject Identifier as defined in "Subject Identifiers for Security Event Tokens" {{RFC9493}}.

-In practice, this means the value of `subject` is a JSON object with a property `format`, and at least one additional property depending on the value of `format`.
+In practice, this means the value of `sub_id` is a JSON object with a property `format`, and at least one additional property depending on the value of `format`.

-The request MUST also be authenticated, the particular authentication method and means by which the authentication is established is out of scope of this specification, but may include OAuth 2.0 Bearer Token {{RFC6750}} or a JWT {{RFC7523}}.
+The request MUST also be authenticated, the particular authentication method and means by which the authentication is established is out of scope of this specification, but may include OAuth 2.0 Bearer Token {{RFC6750}} or a client authentication JWT {{RFC7523}}.

 The following example requests that all tokens for a user identified by an email address be revoked: